 |"I. Am.
 So.
 Hot."|

 Sucker Punch: Sucker Punch sounds amazing on paper: hot chicks fighting robots and monsters with sweet swords and guns while dressed in male fantasy-approved fetish clothing.
 Zack Snyder delivered on all of that but the movie was panned by most critics for resembling a video game too much, and being light in the plot and character development department.
 There is a plot if you care to search for it and it’s not readily apparent on the first viewing.
 Snyder also took some flack from the feminist camps for supposed misogynistic themes in the film, and there are some scenes of the girls being taken advantage of.
 It’s not often you have all female action film leads, and that may have also contributed to the film not being as popular as it could have been.
 The extended cut released on Blu-ray has some added storyline that helps the narrative, but most audiences only saw the theatrical cut and didn’t care to rewatch it on its home release.
 Sucker Punch does have a very vocal minority that loves the film, and the word of mouth that has spread since its release on premium movie channels shows that this just may just yet have a snowball’s chance of achieving cult status.

-Share this review, sucker.
+Share this list, sucker.